 Below are the contents of the sample script.
 Note: spacing displayed on this page may appear larger than what it is, reference the actual script file for correct spacing.

-## Request that the output and error files be joined together.
+## Output and error files

 Title Card Required